-Categories: A ✓ Roadway Capacity A ✓ Preservation A ✓ Bike & Ped A A ✓ Other 42.
+A ✓ Categories: A ✓ Roadway Capacity Preservation A ✓ Bike & Ped A ✓ Transit A ✓ Other 43.
 Documentation of Support and Collaboration.
 Provide letters of support from neighboring government jurisdictions, community associations, business associations, or others Also provide names of entities that are expected to contribute financially to the project.
 Provide the amount or magnitude of the contribution and include documentation.
 This includes those entities funding any aspects of project development as well as the number contributing to right-of-way and construction.
 Projects with more private sector funding will score better.
 Projects that have more support and documentation will score better.
 Additionally, the more private sector funding, the better the score.
-See related attachment B√ Categories: B ✓ Roadway Capacity Preservation B ✓ Bike & Ped B ✓ Transit B ✓ Other

-43. Origin of Project/Project Readiness.
+T Categories: B ✓ Roadway Capacity B ✓ Preservation B ✓ Bike & Ped B ✓ Transit B ✓ Other studies red steps have the plannii provide ac communit 44.
+Origin of Project/Project Readiness.
 Please explain the origin of the project including all planning studies recommending the project or activity and which ODOT Project Development Process (PDP) steps have been completed at time of final application submittal.
 Projects that that are further through the planning and PDP process will score better.
-Where applicable, the sponsor is encouraged to provide additional documentation on interagency (other local governments, ODOT, transit, etc.) and community collaboration (e.g., identification in MORPC's Competitive Advantage Projects initiative) that has occurred to date to advance the project.
-See related attachment

-Categories: C ✓ Roadway Capacity C ✓ Preservation C ✓ Bike & Ped C ✓ Transit C ✓ Other 44.
+Where applicable, the sponsor is encouraged to provide additional documentation on interagency (other local governments, ODOT, transit, etc.) and community collaboration (e.g., identification in MORPC's Competitive Advantage Projects initiative) that has occurred to date to advance the project. dudominone Categories: C ✓ Roadway Capacity C ✓ Preservation C ✓ Bike & Ped C ✓ Transit C ✓ Other ranking of 45.
 Applicant Priority Ranking.
 Applicants that submit more than on project must also submit a priority ranking of their projects.
-The applicant's top project within each category, and top two projects within the Roadway Capacity/Operational Changes category, will benefit under this criterion.
-See related attachment Categories: C ✓ Roadway Capacity C √ Preservation C ✓ Bike & Ped C ✓ Transit C ✓ Other 45.
+The applicant's top project within each category, and top two projects within the Roadway Capacity/Operational Changes category, will benefit under this criterion. ☐ See related attachment Categories: C ✓ Roadway Capacity C √ Preservation C ✓ Bike & Ped C ✓ Transit C ✓ Other 46.
 Small Agency Funding Capacity.
-For an agency with a small transportation budget, such that the local funding they are contributing to the project phases for which they are requesting assistance is approximately equal to or greater than the usual size of its annual transportation infrastructure expenditures, will benefit under this criterion.
+For an agency with a small transportation budget, such that the local funding they are contributing to the project phases for which they are requesting assistance is approximately equal to or greater than the usual size of its annual transportation infrastructure expenditures, will benefit under this criterion. expenditures, will benefit under this criterion.
+See related attachment